-Take a peak at your gutters and clear out any debris so snow can flow down your roof.
-Check for any exposed plywood that may have shingles blown off during one of our many summer wind storms.
+Take a peak at your gutters and clear out any debris so melted snow can flow down your roof.
+Check for any exposed plywood where the shingles may have blown off during one of our many summer wind storms.
 Lastly, the vents.
-If your roof is not properly vented, this can cause condensation to build up in your attic and cause damage to the structure or even lead to mould.
+If your roof is not properly vented, this can cause condensation to build up in your attic and cause damage to the structure or even lead to mold.
 Condensation is commonly an exclusion under home insurance and can result in a lot of damage.

 Smoke & Carbon Monoxide Alarms

 Check your alarms and replace the batteries if needed.
 Also, check to see if you even have one!
 As of this year, the Government of Saskatchewan has amended the regulation that all residential buildings should have smoke detectors and carbon monoxide alarms.
 Be safe this holiday season.
-With furnaces running and artificial lights glittering, fire or carbon monoxide poisoning is likely.
+With furnaces running and artificial lights glittering, fire or carbon monoxide poisoning is a potential hazard.
 And speaking of lights…

 Safety First & Always